kastiglione/LabRAC/README.md

 ## LabRAC

-Experimental ReactiveCocoa signal operations.
+Exploratory ReactiveCocoa signal operations.
 They've been used in an app, and do have tests, but judge for yourself.

 ### Operations